 Bilagáanaa niliigo’ dóó Kinyaa’áanii yásh’chíín.
 Bilagáanaa dabicheii dóó Tsinaajinii dabinálí. Ákót’éego diné asdzáá nilí.
-Farina King is Bilagáanaa (white American of English and Northwestern European descent), born for Kinyaa’áanii (the Towering House Clan) of the Diné (Navajo).
-Her mother is of Irish-American descent from Michigan, and her father is Navajo from the Gallup, New Mexico checkerboard region of Diné Bikéyah (Navajoland).
-Her maternal grandfather was Euro-American, and her paternal grandfather was “Tsinaajinii” (Black-streaked Woods People Clan) of the Diné.
+Dr. Farina King is Bilagáanaa (white American of English and Northwestern European descent), born for Kinyaa’áanii (the Towering House Clan) of the Diné (Navajo).
+Her mother is white American from Michigan, and her father is Navajo from the Rehoboth, New Mexico checkerboard region of Diné Bikéyah (Navajo land).
+Her maternal grandfather was white American, and her paternal grandfather was Tsinaajinii (Black-streaked Woods People Clan) of the Diné.
 She is a citizen of the Navajo Nation.
-King was born in Tuba City, Arizona and lived on the Navajo reservation as a small child, until her family moved to the Washington, D.C. metropolitan area where her father worked for the Indian Health Services.
+King was born in Tó Naneesdizí (Tuba City) and lived in the Navajo Nation as a small child, until her family moved to the Washington, D.C. metropolitan area where her father worked for the Indian Health Service.

-During the 2016-2017 academic year, Farina was The David J. Weber Fellow for the Study of Southwestern America at the Clements Center for Southwest Studies of Southern Methodist University.
+During the 2016-2017 academic year, King was The David J. Weber Fellow for the Study of Southwestern America at the Clements Center for Southwest Studies of Southern Methodist University.
 She earned her Ph.D. in American history with an emphasis in Native American history at Arizona State University in 2016.
 Her first book, The Earth Memory Compass: Diné Landscapes and Education in the Twentieth Century, was published by the University Press of Kansas in October 2018.

 She was the Charles Eastman Dissertation Fellow (2015-2016) at Dartmouth College.
-She received her M.A. in African History from the University of Wisconsin and a B.A. from Brigham Young University with a double major in History and French Studies.
+She received her M.A. in African history from the University of Wisconsin-Madison and a B.A. from Brigham Young University with a double major in History and French Studies.
 She has studied several languages including French, Portuguese, Yoruba, Wolof, and Navajo, and she plans to learn more languages in the future.

-To learn more about King’s time at the Clements Center through this past newsletter (click link).
-See also this coverage of “Why Standing Rock Matters” forum that Farina helped to organize: Clements Center Spring 2017 Newsletter (click link).
+To learn more about King’s time at the Clements Center, see this coverage of the forum, “Why Standing Rock Matters,” that Dr. King helped to organize: Clements Center Spring 2017 Newsletter (click link).